navneetjoshi422-analyst/diwali-sales-analysis/README.md

     ```bash
     jupyter notebook
     ```
-    Open the `diwali_sales_analysis.ipynb` file and execute the cells sequentially.
+    Open the `diwali-sales.ipynb` file and execute the cells sequentially.

 ---
 *Feel free to explore the notebook for detailed visualizations and code!*